grafana/agent/docs/configuration/integrations/node-exporter-config.md

   # collect system metrics from the host UNIX system.
   [enabled: <boolean> | default = false]

+  # Sets an explicit value for the instance label when the integration is
+  # self-scraped.
+Overrides inferred values.
+  #
+  # The default value for this integration is inferred from the agent hostname
+  # and HTTP listen port, delimited by a colon.
+  [instance: <string>]

   # Automatically collect metrics from this integration.
 If disabled,
   # the node_exporter integration will be run but not scraped and thus not remote-written.
 Metrics for the
   # integration will be exposed at /integrations/node_exporter/metrics and can